Busey Bank Bridge Scholarship Now Available

 Don't miss our top stories and need-to-know news everyday in your inbox.

+“We're proud to provide financial support to students through our expanded scholarship program,” said Sandy DeMond, Senior Vice President - Director of Community Banking.
+“By investing in the future of students in our communities, we’re not only helping the students themselves but our communities as a whole.”

 Through the Busey Bank Bridge Scholarship Fund, $25,000 in scholarships will be awarded annually.
-Funds will be disbursed through 10 scholarships of $2,500 each throughout Busey’s service area.
+Available across the Busey footprint, funds will be disbursed through 10 scholarships of $2,500 each.
+Applicants must reside in one of the following counties within the applicable states below:

+- Illinois: Champaign, Ford, McLean, Peoria, Tazewell, Macon, Will, Grundy, Cook, DuPage, Madison, St. Clair

 The scholarship funds can be used for tuition, fees, books or supplies for continuing education.
+Both an online and paper application are available on busey.com.
 The application deadline is June 30, 2022, and selected recipients will be notified by July 31, 2022.
-Applicants will be required to meet specific eligibility requirements.

 More like this: